EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 28 Nov.
 StanCon2019 is in Cambridge: Some general questions, request for feedback.

-28th Nov.
-Aki/Yuling.
-ADVI diagnostic needs logq and logp, what to call them in csv?

 14th Nov.
 Charles.
 Do we want a Newton solver in Stan.
 When would it work better in than Powell's method.

 14th Nov.
 Charles.
 Do we want an optimization function (i.e. max objective function).